Gio/glfw-meson/BUILD.md

-#### Usage
+#### Description
-GLFW-Meson can be used either standalone or as a subproject.
+GLFW-Meson is a drop-in build replacement and can be used either standalone or as a subproject.

 ##### Requirements
 - [Meson](https://mesonbuild.com/) version "0.49.0" or later for standalone